ts5h/chord_explorer/README.md

 # Chord Explorer

 A playable chords visualizer and reference for keyboards.
+I made it for myself, not being familiar with chords.

 - create-react-app
 - typescript